SDU-eScience/UCloud/storage-service/wiki/files.md

 The system only supports **files**, **directories**.
 There is no support for links.

 The file system provides a 'home' folder for every user.
-In the case of [projects](../../project-service) this is a shared folder among all project members.
-Each user has a home folder in `/home.` The user "DanThrane#1234" should have a folder in `/home/DanThrane#1234`.
+Each user has a home folder in `/home.` The user "DanThrane#1234"should have a folder in `/home/DanThrane#1234`.
+Projects have a folder in `/projects` but otherwise act in a similar fashion.

-Each file has exactly one **canonical path**.
-It is possible to get the canonical path of a file by resolving all symlinks in the path.
-The canonical path is a unique reference to the file at a given location.

-We can find the **owner** of a file from its canonical path.
-A user owns all the files placed in their home directory.
-If Alice shares the directory `/home/alice/shared` with Bob then all files will remain owned by Alice.
-This includes all the files Bob creates.
-As a result Alice will not lose access to the files created by Bob when Bob leaves the share.

 Files have a **unique identifier**.
 The unique identifier should never be re-used for a single file.
 The unique identifier tracks the file as it is